BA (Hons) Acting for Stage & Screen in collaboration with York Theatre Royal*

 Yvonne has expertise in vocal health and hygiene, vocal power and projection, physical ease, breath support, resonance, tone, accents and dialects and vocal characterisation.
 She trained at The Webber Douglass Academy of Dramatic Art and The Central School of Speech and Drama and is the former Head of Voice at the London Academy of Dramatic Art.

 Current industrial experience as an Associate of the Royal National Theatre, RSC and The Globe Theatre Voice Departments.
-Recent theatre production work for York Theatre Royal, Young Vic, Royal Court, Southwark Playhouse and Royal National Theatre (including One Man, Two Guvnors and The Curious Incident of the Dog in the Nightime West End Transfers).
+Recent theatre production work for York Theatre Royal, Pilot Theatre, Northern Stage, Young Vic, Royal Court, Southwark Playhouse and Royal National Theatre (including One Man, Two Guvnors and The Curious Incident of the Dog in the Nightime West End Transfers).
 Yvonne has also worked in film, television and recorded media for BBC, Channel 4 and Independent Production companies.

 Gemma trained at Dance City in Newcastle, where she worked with companies such as Ballet Lorent and Siobhan Davies.
 Gemma teaches on the Dance, Acting and Musical Theatre courses at York College, specialising in contemporary, physical theatre and jazz.
 She achieved her IDTA teaching certificate and continues to perform as a member of the Terpsichoring dance company.